 Tutorial: Customize a gallery in PowerApps

-- Change the layout
+- Change the layout of the gallery

-- Change the data that appears
+- Change the type of data that appears in the gallery

-- Change the title
+- Change the screen title

-- Show a scrollbar
+- Show a scroll bar

 Open the generated app

 Sign in to PowerApps, and then select Apps near the left edge.